Skip to content

 Maximum length: No hard cap.
 Very long policies (>50KB of body text) will save fine but may slow violation detection — consider splitting into multiple related policies in the same Policy Area.

 A short, specific name.
 Shown everywhere a policy is referenced.
-If left blank on save, InPolicy auto-extracts the first ~12 words of the body as the title.
+If left blank on save, InPolicy auto-extracts the first sentence of the body (truncated to 80 characters) as the title.
 You can edit this later.

-Drives visual treatment in the extension, Mac app, and analytics:
+Drives the visual treatment in the extension, the Mac app, and analytics:

 • 1–3 (Low) — yellow underline, no dismissal required